Thorlabs/Current_And_Temperature_Controller_Examples/Matlab/CLD10xy Laser Diode Controllers/README.md

 The code uses the C library DLL file TL4000_64.dll

+With suitable modifications, the example code can also be used for the laser diode and temperature controllers ITC40x, TED40x and LDC2x, that use the same library.

 In order to avoid error messages, comment out the “__fastcall” and “signed” calling conventions in the header file “visatype.h” in the folder: C:\Program Files\IVI Foundation\VISA\Win64\Include